wKovacs64/pwned/README.md

 ```
 Usage: pwned [option | command]

+Each command has its own -h (--help) option.

+Options:

+  -v, --version  output the version number
+  -h, --help     output usage information

 Commands:

   ba [options] <account>      get all breaches for an account (username or email address)
+  breach [options] <name>     get a single breached site by breach name
   breaches [options]          get all breaches in the system
-  breach [options] <name>     get a single breached site by breach name
   dc [options]                get all data classes in the system
   pa [options] <email>        get all pastes for an account (email address)
+  pw [options] <password>     check a password (plain text or SHA1 hash) for public exposure
   search [options] <account>  search breaches and pastes for an account (username or email address)

-Each command has its own -h (--help) option.

-Options:

-  -h, --help     output usage information
-  -v, --version  output the version number
 ```

 #### Examples